teachingaway/teachingaway.github.io/_posts/2014-11-24-convertible-debt-vs-equity.md

 # Convertible Debt Basics

-Convertible debt is a loan that will (probably) turn into equity at some point in the future.
-For example, you loan StartupX $10,000, and agree that this will be used to buy $10,000 worth of StartupX stock, after we figure out how much the total stock of StartupX is worth (aka, the company's valuation).
-We will figure out the valuation of StartupX when there is a "priced" round.
-In a priced round, the founders and investors agree on a valuation for the company.

-Since early stage investment is risky, investors will often try to sweeten the deal (for themselves) by asking for a "discount" and/or a "valuation cap."
-A *discount* refers to a discount on the price the investor will be paying to eventually buy stock in the company.
-A *valuation cap* is (effectively) an upper limit on the price an investor will pay per share.
-Convertible debt without a cap is generally a good deal for founders.
-Convertible debt with a cap is generally a good deal for investors.

 [How Convertible Debt Works](http://www.feld.com/archives/2011/10/how-convertible-debt-works.html). [*Brad Feld*](https://twitter.com/bfeld), 2011.
 Foundry Group partners Brad Feld and Jason Mendelson discuss the details of convertible debt deals, including the [discount](http://www.askthevc.com/archives/2011/09/convertible-debt-%E2%80%93-the-discount.html), [valuation caps](http://www.askthevc.com/archives/2011/09/convertible-debt-%E2%80%93-valuation-caps.html), and [conversion mechanics](http://www.askthevc.com/archives/2011/09/convertible-debt-%E2%80%93-conversion-mechanics.html).